Lee R. Lambert, PMP

 Lee R. Lambert, PMP, founder and CEO of Lambert Consulting Group, Inc., is an honored

 and distinguished member of the project management community.
-Having started his
+After starting his

 the trenches working hands-on with project management techniques and tools.
 During

 a distinguished corporate career, he held several senior project management positions

 with major U.S. corporations, including General Electric, Lawrence Livermore Laboratory

 and Battelle Memorial Institute.
 Among his extensive client list are IBM, Prudential

 Insurance, Monsanto, Sprint, Motorola, AT&T, CitiGroup, Nationwide Insurance, American

 Electric Power, Global Commerce Services, SAP Labs, Bechtel and National City Mortgage.

 To-date Mr. Lambert has trained over 50,000 students, in 23 countries, on the value-added